STUDENT COMPLAINTS POLICY AND PROCEDURE

 findings and, if any, recommendations will be sent by electronic email or otherwise given to the complainants and where relevant, the person complained about; and available for inspection on the College premises by the panel.
 The College will keep copies of all correspondence for at least 3 years, and a written record will be kept of all complaints and whether they are resolved at the preliminary stage or proceed to a Panel Hearing.

 Students can be assured that all concerns and complaints will be treated seriously and confidentially.
-Correspondence, statements and records relating to individual complaints are to be kept confidential except where the Secretary of State or a body conducting an inspection under section 162A of the Education Act 2002 requests access to them, or where any other legal obligation prevails.
+Correspondence, statements and records relating to individual complaints are to be kept confidential except where the Secretary of State or a body inspecting section 162A of the Education Act 2002 requests access to them, or where any other legal obligation prevails.

 Failure to meet the requirements of redress set out by the panel will result in the invocation of the Disciplinary Policy and procedure unless an appeal has been lodged.